-A time to celebrate the bond between parent and child, Mother’s Day is just around the corner, but as you make plans to honor the person who has given you love and support throughout your life, take a moment to remember the mother dogs in puppy mills who are forced to live out their lives inside cramped wire cages as they give birth time and time again– never experiencing the unconditional love given by pet parents of her own.
+A time to celebrate the bond between parent and child, Mother’s Day honors the person who has given you love and support throughout your life.
+Sadly millions mother dogs in puppy mills who are forced to live out their lives inside cramped wire cages as they give birth time and time again, a sad statistic recognized every year on Puppy Mill Action Week.